surajssd/metal-cli/docs/metal_ssh-key_get.md

 ### Options

 ```
   -h, --help                help for get
   -i, --id string           UUID of the SSH key
+  -p, --project-id string   List SSH Keys for the project identified by Project ID
 ```

 ### Options inherited from parent commands